wso2/product-apim/README.md

 Key Features
 =============

-* Design and prototype APIs:
+* Design and Prototype APIs:
     - Design APIs, gather developer's feedback before implementing (API First Design).
     - Design can be done from the publishing interface or by importing an existing Swagger definition.
     - Deploy a prototyped API, provide early access to APIs, and get early feedback.
     - Mock API implementation using Javascript.
     - Support publishing SOAP, REST, JSON, and XML style services as XML.

-* Create a Store of all the available APIs:
+* Create a Store of All the Available APIs:
     - Graphical experience similar to Android Marketplace or Apple App Store.
     - Browse APIs by provider, tags, or name.
     - Self-registration to developer community to subscribe to APIs.